 New Employee Orientation provides you with information regarding the Leon County School District and your benefits, rights and responsibilities as an employee.
-The Enrollment Services, Employee Related Services, and Staff Development staffs also are available at any time to answer your questions.
+The Human Resources, Professional Learning, Benefits, Payroll and Retirement departments are available at any time during business hours to answer your questions.
+The District's website is also very informative.
 In addition to the Districtwide New Employee Orientation, you will be oriented at your work site.
 Your supervisor or building administrator will provide you with information concerning your responsibilities in your new job.
 You will be given information regarding work rules and schedules, how to report absences, and use of the facilities (cafeteria, gymnasium, media center).
 You may also expect to have a co-worker show you around the building(s), introduce you to fellow workers and help you get settled in your job.

-As you are oriented to your new job with Leon County Schools, if you have questions, feel free to ask them.
-Your co-workers and supervisor want to help you feel comfortable and competent in your new role.
+As you are oriented to your new job with Leon County Schools, if you have questions, feel free to ask.
+Your co- workers and supervisor want to help you feel comfortable and competent in your new role.